-The data on the MVC registry and as described in the data guide above are for episodes of care initialized by inpatient hospitalizations or surgical events.
-Starting in 2023, MVC also now maintains episodes of care data initialized by visits to the emergency department (ED) for several high-volume ED-relevant conditions.
+The data on the MVC registry and as described in the majority of the data guide above are for episodes of care initialized by inpatient hospitalizations or surgical events.
+Starting in 2023, MVC also now maintains episodes of care data initialized by patient visits to the emergency department (ED) associated with several high-volume ED-relevant conditions.
 These ED-based episodes of care data do not appear on the MVC registry but may be used for MVC reporting and analytics.
-ED-based episodes are non-overlapping 30-day episodes and may be initialized by any claim containing an ED revenue code, regardless of whether the index claim also indicates an inpatient admission.
+ED-based episodes are non-overlapping 30-day episodes with the same episode components as other MVC episodes: an index event, professional services, readmissions, and post-acute care.
+These episodes incorporate claims data from BCBSM/BCN, Medicare FFS, and Michigan Medicaid back to January 1, 2017.
+An ED-based episode may be initialized by any claim containing an ED revenue code (045X; the "index event" claim), regardless of whether the index claim also indicates an inpatient admission.
+The majority of the ED-based episodes are grouped into clinically similar conditions based on primary diagnosis code of the index ED visit.
+Please see below for a full list of conditions and condition-specific age ranges for which MVC has created available ED-based episodes data.